victoroalvarez/shell-aware/README.md

 ```

 This command takes everything inside home/ directory and symlinks it to their corresponding locations on the my user's $HOME directory.

+I repeat this process with the gui and scripts directories.

 ## Conventions